Antisolvent-Assisted Growth of Centimeter-Scale CsPbBr$_3$ Perovskite Single Crystals: A Theory-Guided Approach: Experimental Section

 \subsection{Precursor Solution Preparation}

-Cesium bromide (CsBr, $\ge$99.8\%) and lead(II) bromide (PbBr$_2$, $\ge$99.8\%) were used as the starting materials.
-The precursors were mixed based on the following stoichiometric equation:
+Cesium bromide (CsBr, $\ge$99.8\%) and lead(II) bromide (PbBr$_2$, $\ge$99.8\%) are used as the starting materials.
+The precursors are mixed based on the following stoichiometric equation:

 where K represents the excess coefficient of PbBr$_2$.
 An excess of PbBr$_2$ is necessary to suppress the formation of the Cs$_4$PbBr$_6$ byproduct phase~\citep{zhang2017centimeter}.
-In our work, K = 1.5 was used.
-The mixture was dissolved in a binary solvent system of dimethyl sulfoxide (DMSO, $\ge$99.98\%) and N,N-dimethylformamide (DMF, $\ge$99.98\%) with a 9:1 volume ratio to prepare a stock solution.
-The solution was stirred for 2 hours at \SI{50}{\celsius} and subsequently filtered through a \SI{0.22}{\micro\meter} PTFE syringe filter to remove any undissolved particles, as depicted in Figure~\ref{fig:Scheme_1}(a).
+In our work, K = 1.5 is used.
+The mixture is dissolved in a binary solvent system of dimethyl sulfoxide (DMSO, $\ge$99.98\%) and N,N-dimethylformamide (DMF, $\ge$99.98\%) with a 9:1 volume ratio to prepare a stock solution.
+The solution is stirred for 2 hours at \SI{50}{\celsius} and subsequently filtered through a \SI{0.22}{\micro\meter} PTFE syringe filter to remove any undissolved particles, as depicted in Figure~\ref{fgr:Fig_1}(a).